 Trifold Wallet Sewing Pattern

-Finding possibilities to create and develop is my hobby and passion, that’s why I love creating handmade so much 🙂 .
-By the way, you can get the free 5 pages of printable pdf pattern for this floral trifold wallet here.
-Be sure to set your printer paper setting to letter (8.5″ x 11″) and don’t scale it, otherwise, the dimension won’t be correct.
+You can get the free 5 pages of printable PDF pattern for this floral trifold wallet.
+Be sure to set your printer paper setting to the letter size (8.5 x 11 inches) and don’t scale it, otherwise, the dimensions won’t be correct.
 There are dimensions written in the pattern, so you can check with a ruler if you are not sure if you are printing the correct size.

 Enjoy sewing them!